cs-education/sysbuild/CONTRIBUTING.md

 IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work as mentioned [in the License section at the bottom](#license).

+### After your pull request is merged
+Congratulations and thank you!
+After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+1. Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
+    `git push origin --delete <topic-branch-name>`
+2. Check out the master branch:
+    `git checkout master`
+3. Delete the local branch:
+    `git branch -D my-fix-branch`
+4. Update your local `master` branch with the latest upstream version:
+    `git pull upstream master`
+5. Update your fork on GitHub:
+    `git push origin master`

 ## Code guidelines
 * Please include tests whenever possible.
 * Make sure all tests pass.
 Use the command `grunt test` to run the tests.